Einsiedeln, the high place of pilgrimage in Switzerland

 It then descends, winding between meadows and herds until it reaches the Krone hotel, located not far from the bridge over the Sihl.

-It was here (but not at the Hotel Krone) that Paracelsus was born in 1493, born Philippus Theophrastus Aureolus Bombastus von Hohenheim.
-He spent most of his life in Salzburg, where he died there.
-He was an innovative doctor-surgeon in therapy, coupled with a great philosopher, initiating the turn from galenist medicine, centered on the four humors, towards modern medicine based on biochemistry, by destabilizing the galenic and Aristotelian edifices and by opening the way to experimental physiology.
-The thought of Paracelsus is the starting point of the long process of separating chemistry from alchemy.
-The work of many scholars over two and a half centuries made it possible to free themselves from the metaphysical excesses of Paracelsus and by relying on laboratory experiments to lead to the chemical revolution of Lavoisier in the 1XVIIIth century.
-It is still surprising to find Paracelsus here, among the gray cows of so-called primitive Switzerland!
+It is here (but not at the Krone hotel), that Paracelsus was born in 1493, born Philippus Theophrastus Aureolus Bombastus von Hohenheim.
+He spent most of his life in Salzburg, where he died.
+He was an innovative physician-surgeon in therapeutics, coupled with a great philosopher, initiating the shift from Galenic medicine, centered on the four humors, to modern medicine based on biochemistry, destabilizing the Galenic and Aristotelian edifices and paving the way for experimental physiology.
+Paracelsus’s thought is the starting point of the long process of separating chemistry from alchemy.
+The work of many scholars over two and a half centuries allowed us to free ourselves from Paracelsus’s metaphysical excesses and, relying on laboratory experiments, to arrive at the chemical revolution of Lavoisier in the 18th century.

 The Via Jacobi crosses here the Devil’s Bridge, a magnificent stone bridge with its wooden roof, dating from 1700.
 It was built to transport stones from the Etzel quarry to Einsiedeln for the construction of the new monastery.
 Crossing the bridge was an important milestone for the ancient pilgrims of Compostela.
 The Sihl originates in the mountains of the canton of Schwyz, crosses the lake of the same name near Einsiedeln, and flows into the Limmat in Zurich.
 To see, it resembles a rather tumultuous river.